InfuseAI/primehub-site/docs/references/feature-flag.md

 - Enabled by default unless extra config required.
 - The feature is tested and verified.
-- The detail of the feature might be changed in subsequent beta or stable releases so that the migrating actions may be required.
+- The detail of the feature might be changed in the subsequent beta or stable releases so that the migrating actions may be required.

 ### GA feature